Details About the COMPASS

-The COMPASS test is used to determine how prepared a student is to take college level courses.
+The test determines the preparedness of a student to take up a college-level course.
 It is a computer adaptive test.
 That means every question you answer correctly directs the computer to go higher in difficulty.
 It is also an untimed test.
 So you can spend any amount of time on any question in any section.
 This is because the test is to determine the knowledge level of the candidate post admission, so that appropriate courses can be assigned to him.

-What follows is a brief introduction to the skills tested in the COMPASS Exam, the question types and the importance of pacing the exam well.
+What follows is a brief introduction to the skills tested in the exam, the question types and the importance of pacing the exam well.

 The COMPASS exam tests for reading, writing and mathematics skills.